 - 1 tablespoon honey optional

-- Rinse the rice several times until you get the clear water.
+- Rinse rice several times until you get clear water.
 Soak the rice in the water for at least 1 hour.
 Overnight is preferable.
 Drain the water off.
 Set aside.

-- Put the soaked rice in a blender and add 2 cups of water Puree until they get coarsely granulated.
+- Put the soaked rice in a blender and add 2 cups of water.
+Pulse until rice gets coarsely granulated but not pureed.

-- The porridge can be made ahead and reheat in the microwave.
+- The porridge can be made ahead and reheat in a microwave.